unfold/spriter/Readme.md

 # spriter

-  CSS sprite sheet generator that analyzes your existing stylesheet and generates optimized sprite sheets along with an updated stylesheet
+  CSS sprite sheet generator that analyzes your existing stylesheet and generates optimized sprite sheets or inlines them as data URIs along with an updated stylesheet

 ## Installation